GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/webRequest/index.md

 - Referer
 - Cookie

-Starting from Chrome 72, the Set-Cookie response header is **not provided** and cannot be modified or removed without specifying `'extraHeaders'` in `opt_extraInfoSpec`.
+Starting from Chrome 72, the `Set-Cookie` response header is **not provided** and cannot be modified or removed without specifying `'extraHeaders'` in `opt_extraInfoSpec`.

+Starting from Chrome 89, the `X-Frame-Options` response header cannot be effectively modified or removed without specifying `'extraHeaders'` in `opt_extraInfoSpec`.

 {% Aside %}